Earn up to 3.56% APY2. No account fees. No minimum balances.

 Final Thoughts

-Even in states where escrow accounts aren’t required, they can save you time later on.
-Having a separate bank account for security deposits will help you avoid sifting through receipts and statements for the original deposit amount and any deductions you made when it’s time to return a deposit.
+Even in states where escrow accounts aren’t required, having a dedicated account for security deposits can save you time later on.
+Separate security deposit accounts will help you avoid sifting through receipts and statements for the original deposit amount and any deductions you made when it’s time to return a deposit.

 DISCLAIMER: THIS IS NOT LEGAL ADVICE AND IS NOT MEANT TO BE USED AS LEGAL ADVICE.
 CONSULT A LOCAL LAWYER OR LEGAL PROFESSIONAL FOR LEGAL ADVICE.